 A BAT file is a DOS batch file used to execute commands with the Windows Command Prompt (cmd.exe).
 It contains a series of line commands that typically might be entered at the DOS command prompt.
-The file is most commonly used to start programs and run maintenance utilities within Windows.
+BAT files are most commonly used to start programs and run maintenance utilities within Windows.